-Here are 8 fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine motor skills too.
+Here are some fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine-motor skills too.

 With March 17th just around the corner, I thought it would be fun to round up a few of our favourite St. Patrick’s Day crafts for you.

 These St. Paddy’s Day crafts and art ideas are all suitable for toddlers and preschoolers but elementary students will enjoy some of them as well.
 All of these crafts and activities use common household materials, so they’re perfect for home, daycare, preschool or the classroom.

 As you would expect, there are several rainbow crafts here – rainbows and St. Patrick’s Day always go hand and hand together – pot of gold at the end of the rainbow, and all that good stuff.